vortexdeveloperlabs/Filter-Lock/docs/for devs/standards/Extension Concealment of Headers.md

 ### Magic Keyword

 The headers unused reserved headers will have a magic keyword in the front.
 This will be used to denote that the value in those headers shouldn't matter.
-The magic keyword will be different per site, just like how the XOR key is different per site.
-In fact it should be stored in the same DB as the XOR key on the same collection.
+The magic keyword will be different per site, just like how the sub key is different per site.
+In fact it should be stored in the same DB as the sub key on the same collection.

 ### Index